Skip to Content

 BS, Zoology, Texas A & M UniversityMS, Genetics, Texas A & M UniversityPhD, Biology, University of Rochester

-Post Doctoral, Molecular Evolution, UNIV OF CHICAGOPost Doctoral, Molecular Evolution, UNIV EDINBURGH
+Post Doctorate, Molecular Evolution, UNIV OF CHICAGOPost Doctorate, Molecular Evolution, UNIV EDINBURGH

 Evolutionary Genetics and Genome Evolution